bhurghundii/warmupbot/README.md

 # Warm Up Bot
-Ever sat down to do a creative work, only to struggle to get started?
-What you need is a warm up!
-Using Github actions and a CSV file, randomly geneate a warm up excercise list to execute every day!
+Are you tired of sitting down to do creative work and struggling to get started?
+Do you wish you had a way to warm up your mind and get your creative juices flowing?
+Look no further than the Warm Up Bot!
+With Github actions and a CSV file, you can generate a personalized list of warm-up exercises to execute every day.

 ## Who is this for:
-Optimise your creative routine by generating a list of **warm up excercises** to get started against.
-I use this tool personally to give me a list of excercises to warm up against before I start painting but **you can use this for any other task such as workout routines**
+This tool is perfect for anyone looking to optimize their creative routine.
+Whether you're a painter or someone who needs to warm up before a workout, the Warm Up Bot has got you covered.

-## Why use this:
+## Why use this
-It's totally free and completely self-contained on Github.
-This is good as this means you own your bots and don't require any extra SaaS subscriptions to get yourself a plan that works for you!
+It's completely free and self-contained on Github, so you don't need any extra subscriptions or services.
+You own your bot and can customize it to fit your unique needs.
+So why not give it a try and see how much it can improve your creative output?

 # How to use this

 ## Setting this up for your accounts

 ### Step 1
 Turn on Github Actions for your repo.
-It's by default off but go into setitngs and switch it on.
+It's by default off but go into settings and switch it on.
 ![image](https://user-images.githubusercontent.com/24465934/224672276-29a8cac1-44ec-4904-a281-5821b1adb29f.png)